imluri/IYAI/README.md

 - See tool calls as they happen, in real time
 - Sync settings between the browser and the plugin

 The bridge is a small local server (`iyai_bridge.py` or `iyai_bridge.ps1`) that relays messages between the web page and the plugin.
+The browser uses Server-Sent Events (SSE) for push updates — no polling.
 Nothing leaves your machine.

 ## Setup
 1. Get an API key from your chosen provider